 - Select Configure Project.

-The Configure Project tab displays a list of kits for building and running projects, that are installed on the development PC and configured in Edit > Preferences > Kits.
+The Configure Project tab displays a list of kits for building and running projects, that you install on the development PC and configure in Edit > Preferences > Kits.
 Select the kits that you want to build and run the project with.

 Even if you do not intend to build the project, the C++ and QML code models need a Qt version and compiler to offer code completion.
 To specify them, select the Preferences link, or select Preferences > Kits.

 Qt for Python projects rely on the language server client for code completion, highlighting, and other useful features.

 If Qt Creator cannot find an existing build for a particular kit, it starts out from a clean slate and creates new debug and release build configurations in the specified directory.
 Qt Creator suggests a name and location for the directory that you can change.

-If you have built the project before, Qt Creator can use the existing build configuration to make the exact same build as found in the directory available to Qt Creator.
+If you have built the project before, Qt Creator can use the existing build configuration to make the exact same build available to you.
 To import a build, specify a directory in the Import Build From section of the Configure Project tab and select Import.

 You can edit the build configuration later.
 For more information, see Edit build configurations.

 Qt Creator parses all the source files in the project and performs a semantic analysis to build up the information that it needs for functions such as navigation and finding usages.
 A progress bar is displayed during parsing.